StaticGenie/StaticGenie/README.md

 - `/config.ts` - General configuration of your website.
 - `/docs` - Documentation (although you will also be able to see this at https://staticgenie.com)

 # Build A Website

 @TODO write this section

-- Creating 3 new pages
+- Creating 3 new pages using the pages plugin
-- Creating a new layout
+- Creating a new layout using the pages plugin
-- Using some images on a page
+- Displaying an image using the pages plugin
+- Converting common HTML to a layout/partial using the pages plugin (moves properties to the page.* model that other pages can also use)

 Models: Global (frozen after all plugins initialised), Theme (from config.ts, instantly frozen), Page (always mutable)